Eyebrow Background Glow

 However, the ecosystem has largely focused on backend automation, processes that run independently with limited user interaction.
 Workflows that are set off, or happen automatically, whose output is then used.

-Common use-cases include data migration, research and summarization, form-filling etc.
+Common use-cases include data migration, research and summarization, form-filling, etc.

 Repeatable and simple workflows, where accuracy can be ensured, or where 80% accuracy is good enough.